JetBrains/Qodana/topics/cloud-Introduction.md

 In case you primary job is management rather than coding, you should know the answer to the "How things are going?" question at any time.
 You can track the development process using reports from version control systems, bug trackers, and during meetings.
-Still, monitoring of software quality is missing, and you can only refer to conclusions from your teamleads or architects.
+Still, monitoring of software quality is missing, and you can only refer to conclusions from your team leaders or architects.
 Looking at the code cannot help you in this case.
 Also, collecting information about quality code can be a tedious task.
 You can use Qodana to automate the quality assessment process, and Qodana Cloud will allow you to see the overall picture.